matiasdoyle/moves-date/README.md

 > Makes working with dates from Moves API a bit easier

 This module makes working with the Moves API slightly easier.
-Moves is a great service with a good API, but they return dates in ISO8601 basic format[^basic] which JavaScript does not like.
+Moves is a great service with a good API, but they return dates in ISO8601 basic format[1] which JavaScript does not like.

 ``` javascript
 var date = new Date('20121212T071430Z');